anywhichway/lazui/docs/lazui.md

 </template>
 ```

-Alternatively, see [Creating A Router](#creating-a-router), which requires a few lines of JavaScript.
+Alternatively, see [Specifying A Router](#specifying-a-router), which requires a few lines of JavaScript.

 #### Enhanced Requests